 STRATEGIC MATTER 7) THE STRATEGIC ROLE OF KNOWSLEY'S TOWN CENTRES (HUYTON, KIRKBY AND PRESCOT) RELATIVE TO CENTRES IN NEIGHBOURING DISTRICTS Reason why "duty to cooperate" triggered by this issue Knowsley's townships form large suburban areas.
 The three town centres (Huyton, Kirkby and Prescot) have an important role in the provision of local services, but also fall within the influence of larger centres in neighbouring districts, particularly Liverpool.
 The strategic role of the centres within the City Region and the levels of retail growth proposed in each needed to be confirmed as part of the Local Plan process.
 With which bodies is the "duty to co-operate" triggered on this issue?
 Neighbouring local planning authorities LCC HCA How has this co- operation been carried out?
 The LCR authorities took a collaborative approach to agreeing the role of suburban centres as part of the RSS process in 2006-2008.
-Although the RSS does not individually name the centres it confirms in policy RDF1 that larger suburban centres (a description which undoubtedly applies to Huyton, Kirkby and Prescot) form third tier centres.
-Regeneration will be encouraged in these centres which complements that in the larger centres in the City Region, particularly where it tackles deprivation and worklessness issues.
+Although the RSS was revoked in May 2013 the settlement hierarchy which it set out has been reflected in the emerging Local Plans in the Liverpool City Region.
+The RSS did not individually name the centres but confirmed in policy RDF1 that larger suburban centres (a description which undoubtedly applied to Huyton, Kirkby and Prescot) formed third tier centres.
+The RSS encouraged the regeneration of these centres to complement that in the larger centres in the City Region, particularly where it tackles deprivation and worklessness issues.
 The Knowsley Town Centres and Shopping Study considers the proposed role of the three town centres which focus on meeting needs arising within the local catchment areas of the centres.
 The Study was placed in the public domain as key evidence at an early stage in the Plan process.
-The LCR authorities have formally consulted each other on emerging Local Plans including attendance at sub- regional workshops and other officer level meetings.
+The LCR authorities have formally consulted each other on emerging Local Plans including attendance at subregional workshops and other officer level meetings.
 In response to consultation at Preferred Options stage, West Lancashire Council raised concerns regarding the scale of retail development in Kirkby town centre.
-This level has been revised in the Proposed Submission Document of the Local Plan to a lower figure, with justification for the approach provided in the Technical Report: Planning for Retail in Knowsley.
+This level has been revised in the Proposed Submission Document of the Local Plan to a lower figure with Document of the Local Plan to a lower figure, with justification for the approach provided in the Technical Report: Planning for Retail in Knowsley.

 The HCA has been involved as a stakeholder in the Kirkby town centre regeneration proposals which involve the replacement of about 70 existing houses provided by Registered Providers.
-What have been the outcomes of this co- operation?
+What have been the outcomes of this co-operation?
 The levels of retail growth proposed in Huyton, Kirkby and Prescot town centres have been adjusted (downwards in the case of Kirkby) following the Preferred Options stage for reasons which are set out in the Technical Report "Planning for Retail Growth in Knowsley".
 Impact on neighbouring authorities/other "DtC" bodies?
 The levels of retail and other commercial growth in Knowsley's town centres have been set at a level which is appropriate to meet the needs of their local catchment areas.